ktcunreal/lazybox/README.md

-# Lazybox - Operations handbook
+# Lazybox - IaC / DevOps handbook

 Guides from this repository are based on working experience, personal practice,  Google.
 Some contents are severely outdated.